Updated January 27, 2020.

-In other words, the visitors and users of your website do care about their privacy, they just don’t want to think about it all the time.
+In other words, the users of your website do care about their privacy, they just don’t want to think about it all the time.

 The consent fatigue phenomenon is a clear symptom of information avoidance.
 Your users just click at whatever pops up out of exasperation of constantly being forced to face their own privacy matters, especially when faced with bad, non-compliant cookie messages and cookie texts.

 You, as the website owner, are undoubtably aware of the weary and frustrated reaction of end-users towards cookie banners online.
 “I just click accept, cause I’m so tired of seeing them”, is an all-too common response in conversations on this subject matter.

 That’s why we developed the solution we have today: one that does not leave the difficult, uncomfortable, anxiety-inducing decisions of privacy and surveillance in the hands of the users.

 “Anything that relies on people taking it upon themselves to protect their data is doomed”, Svirsky argues to the New York Times.